 This Clinical Training course is designed to expose the student to the best practices for image assessment in diagnostic radiology departments.
 Students will be actively involved in the assessment of image quality for a range of modalities of digital and film screen systems.
-Medical physicists must be able to judge the fidelity of the image
+Medical physicists must be able to judge the fidelity of the image in an attempt to answer the question "How accurately does the image portray the body or the bodily function?"
+This judgement falls under the rubric of 'image quality'.

-- 1. Apply the theory of image quality assessment through the use of objective (physical or parametric) tests. - 2.
+- Apply the theory of image quality assessment through the use of objective (physical or parametric) tests. - 2.
 Perform image quality evaluation using non-clinical, phantom images. - 3.
 Perform image quality evaluation in the clinical setting.